palei/tronner/README.md

 The timer for periodic events is reset after every new occurance of the specified ladderlog event.

+An optional keyword argument `name` can be given to timed events.
+This can be useful if you want to stop the event at some point.

+    :::python
+    app.timed_events.get("<name>").stop()

 ## Command functions
+The command module contains helper function for interacting with the server.

     :::python
     from tronner import command